replayio/devtools/packages/e2e-tests/README.md

 - `/packages/e2e-tests`:
   - `/tests`: all of the actual E2E test files
   - `/helpers`: "page object"-style helper functions to interact with the client DOM, as well as other assorted utils
+  - `/scripts/save-examples.ts`: TS-Node script to re-record "golden" recording files for different examples
+  - `config.ts`: Configuration for scripts
   - `examples.json`: contains IDs of "golden recordings" for each of the known example files that our tests expect to debug
   - `playwright.config.ts`: Playwright configuration options
-  - `save-examples.ts`: TS-Node script to re-record "golden" recording files for different examples
 - `/public/test/examples`: pre-written example files with specific code that demonstrates assorted aspects of JavaScript behavior (control flow, exceptions, async, sourcemaps).
 These are the files that are turned into the "golden recordings" that we load and debug during each test.
 - `/test/examples/node`: more pre-written example files for Node execution specifically